-To complement the picture on low-pay transition, we also looked at the share of workers still working in the low-pay sector five years later in the Census 2018.
-We calculate the wage distribution for 20 to 60 year old male workers in March 2018 and define the two lowest deciles as low-pay workers.
-Next, for each agequalification combination, we calculate the share of workers who are still working in the low-pay sector five years later (we exclude those without any income from wages and salaries in 2018).
-Like before, to analyse the relationship, we apply a simple OLS model where the share on low pay is the dependent variable and age and qualification level (and their interaction) are the covariates.
-To ensure consistency, we only account for age range of 20 to 55 years (inclusive).
-The third column of Table 3 presents the respective coefficients.
-We find that with each year of life, the share of initially low-paid workers that are still working in the low-pay sector increases by 0.9pp.
+To complement the picture on the low-pay transition, we also looked at the share of workers still working in the low-pay sector five years later in the Census 2018.
+We calculate the wage distribution for 20 to 60-year-old male workers in March 2018 and define the two lowest deciles as low-pay workers.
+Next, for each age-qualification combination, we calculate the share of workers still working in the low-pay sector five years later (excluding those without any income from wages and salaries in 2018).
+Like before, to analyse the relationship, we apply a simple OLS model where the share on low pay is the dependent variable, and age and qualification level (and their interaction) are the covariates.
+To ensure consistency, we only account for the age range of 20 to 55 years (inclusive).
+The third column of Table C3 presents the respective coefficients.
+We find that with each year of life, the share of initially low-paid workers still working in the low-pay sector increases by 0.9pp.
 Moreover, we find that qualified workers are noticeably less likely to remain on low pay (-21pp for Levels 1-4 and -38.8pp for Levels 5-6 and higher).
 Finally, we also find that the age effect is more pronounced for higher qualification levels.
 For example, for those with Level a 5-6 or higher qualification, each additional year of age increases the low-pay share by additional 0.6pp.

-6 Conclusion
+6. Conclusion

-To estimate how low-pay persistence changes over time for different cohorts and levels of human capital, we run age- and qualification-specific regressions and control for time trends in state dependence.
-Moreover, in contrast to previous studies which looked at annual labour market transitions, we employ administrative tax records to track monthly earnings.
-Our findings show that persistence in low-pay drops the most for young qualified workers, whereas low-pay persistence is almost constant over time and without variation for older workers regardless of the qualification levels.
-This finding is in line with the literature on human capital formation, which explains why wages, on average, take a hump-shaped pattern over the life-cycle.
-Further, we find evidence that young and qualified workers, on average, manage to transit into higher-paying firms more frequently than do their less qualified or older colleagues.
+Our study is the first to estimate how low-pay persistence changes over time by controlling for time trends in state dependence.
+To account for differences between cohorts and human capital levels, we perform age- and qualification-specific regressions.
+In contrast to previous studies which looked at annual labour market transitions, we employ administrative tax records to track monthly earnings.
+Our findings show that persistence in low pay drops the most for young qualified workers.
+In contrast, low-pay persistence is almost constant over time for older workers, regardless of their qualification levels.
+This finding is in line with the literature on human capital formation, which explains why wages, on average, have a humpshaped pattern over the life cycle.
+Further, we find evidence that young and qualified workers, manage to switch to higher-paying firms more frequently than less qualified or older workers do.
 We interpret this finding as an indication of improved employer-employee matches.